 Do you accept credit cards or checks?

-We do have the ability to accept credit and debit card payments, but there is a cash discount.
+We do have the ability to accept credit card payments, but there is a cash discount.
 If you choose to pay via credit, the cash discount will not apply.
 Checks are not accepted.

 If for any reason an exception is made and check is returned a $30 returned check fee in addition to any fees charged to us by our financial institution will be accessed.

 How can you offer these services at such a discount?

 We are able to offer these low cost services through the hard work of our employees.
 We have reduced overhead expenses and therefor can pass these savings on to you.
 We use only the highest quality vaccines that have been documented to have low reaction rates.
 We use Nobivac NOBIVAC ® vaccinations manufactured by Merck.

 No, you do not have to bring your past vaccine records.
 If you have them, it would be helpful to bring along, but they are not required.
 Our educated staff can assist you when deciding what vaccines your pet needs based on lifestyle and risk of exposure.
 Proof of previous RABIES vaccination necessary for 3 year duration.

 How old does my pet need to be to receive vaccines?